sdrangan/introml/GCP/gpu_setup.md

     *	Machine type:   Select `Customize` so that more options appear.
 Then select:
         * Select 2 vCPUs or more
         * Select 12 GB or more
-        * Select 1 or more NVIDIA Tesla K80 GPUs
+        * Select 1 or more NVIDIA P100 GPUs
     * Look at the price on the right.
-It should be around 79 cents per hour.
+It should be around 1.20 cents per hour.
       So be very careful with using these machines!
-    *	Boot disk: Ubuntu 16.04 LTS with 30 GB boot disk space
+    *	Boot disk: Ubuntu 16.04 LTS with 30 GB boot disk space.
+Do not use later versions of Ubuntu, as the Nvidia drivers are not always available.
     *	Firewall: Allow HTTP/HTTPS traffic checked.
     *   Hit "Create".
 The VM will then take a short time to be created and will then appear in the list of VM instances.